kayoumido/Joutes/readme.md

 # Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 If during the installation, you come up any problems, we have a section at the end of the readme that may help you.

 ## Prerequisites

-### Laravel
-We use the 5.3 version of Laravel

-### Homestead
-So we could work in exactly the same environment, we've decided to use laravels **_homestead_**

-_"Laravel Homestead is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine."_

-If you wish to use it, which we highly recommend you do, you can follow the official documentation [here](https://laravel.com/docs/5.3/homestead). (quick tip: you'll need to generate an rsa key so homestead will work.
-Follow the solution [here](https://laravel.io/forum/06-04-2014-problem-launching-vagrant-on-homestead)).

-If don't want to use homestead, here are the software it includes:
-* Ubuntu 16.04
-* Git
+* Git 2.7.4
-* PHP 7.1
+* PHP 7.0.17
-* Nginx
+* Laravel 5.3
-* MySQL
+* MySQL 5.7.16
-* MariaDB
-* Sqlite3
-* Postgres
-* Composer
+* Composer 1.4.2
-* Node (With Yarn, PM2, Grunt and Gulp)
+* Node 6.9.1 (With Gulp 3.9.1)
-* Redis
-* Memcached
-* Beanstalkd

-Not all the software on this list are required.

 ### Composer